mikeball/pure/README.md

 ; Custom conditions are simply functions you write.
-; They must have an arity of 2 with the first parameter being ; the culture code, and the second being the parsed value.
+; They must have an arity of 2.
-; The function should return an error message
+; The function should return true if the value is ok.
-; if there is a problem, nil otherwise.
+; If you return a string, it will be considered a failure ; and used as the error message.
+All other responses are considered ; failures and will use the regular error messages.

-(fn [parsed-value culture-code ]
+(fn [parsed-value culture-code]
   (if no-error true
                "A message describing the problem"))